In the name of God, the most Gracious, the most Compassionate

 Using his own life experience and by exploring the complex history of the Islamic world, Faisal strives to bring new light onto the lives of an often invisible and silent community: Muslims who are lesbian, gay, bisexual, transgender, intersex and questioning.

-Welcome to "Hidden Voices: The Lives of LGBT Muslims."
+Happy New Year & Welcome to "Hidden Voices: The Lives of LGBT Muslims."

 I've been fortunate to meet hundreds of students around the country to create dialogue on this extremely sensitive topic.
-I continue to be amazed how this dialogue can become an opportunity for communities to come together and build bridges of understanding.
+I continue to be amazed how this discussion can become an opportunity for communities to come together and build bridges of understanding.
 Because this so-called "clash of cultures" is only a manifestation of fear.

 Faisal was honored to be invited to attend an iftar (breaking of the fast) dinner at the White House on August 10, 2011 with President Obama.
 Check out the pictures here.